napframework/nap-docs/app/manual/09_project_management.md

     ]
 }
 ```
-This tells the build system to add the (above-mentioned) paths as rpaths to any target that includes the NAP module, based on the build configuration and NAP root directory.
+This tells the build system to add the (above-mentioned) paths as [rpaths](https://en.wikipedia.org/wiki/Rpath) to any target that includes the *napfont* system module, based on the build configuration and NAP root directory.

 *Note that the `Windows` element of `LibrarySearchPaths` is currently not used.
 It will however, in a future version of NAP, replace the deprecated [WindowsDllSearchPaths](@ref user_module_dll_search).
 It is therefore recommended to already provide it.*